Skip to content

 Async Loading States

-Rimitive handles async state explicitly through two primitives: resource for reactive data fetching with automatic refetch, and load for simpler async boundaries.
+Rimitive handles async state through two modules: resource for reactive data fetching with automatic refetch, and load for simpler async boundaries.
 Both use match for rendering.
-No magic, no special components—just reactive state.

-The resource primitive wraps async operations and exposes their state reactively:
+The resource module wraps async operations and exposes their state reactively:

 const { el, resource, match } = svc;